mshanemc/roundRobinProcessBuilder/README.md

 2. Apex Action, call it whatever you like
 3. Select `Assign Objects` from the apex classes
 4. Specify the group name (label, not API name) and the recordId (both are required)
-5. Optionally, put in the API name of a field you'd like to use **instead of** ornwerId (the default).
+5. Optionally, put in the API name of a field you'd like to use **instead of** ownerId (the default).

 ## Behind the scenes

-It's automatically creating a custom setting for each comination of object/field/group and tracking which group member received the last assignment.
+It's automatically creating a custom setting for each combination of object/field/group and tracking which group member received the last assignment.

 There should be no reason to touch this setting unless you feel like deleting something no longer in use.